Skip to main content

 What is the difference between ServiceTitan and ServiceTitan Pro for large companies?

-ServiceTitan Pro is the enterprise tier of the ServiceTitan platform, distinguished from the standard offering by access to the full Marketplace (third-party integrations), advanced reporting and analytics, dedicated customer success management, ServiceTitan Business Analytics powered by Microsoft Power BI, and multi-location management capabilities.
-For large residential HVAC companies, particularly those running more than one market or considering acquisition growth, the Marketplace access is the most critical differentiator.
-Platforms like Hatch, XOi, Interplay Learning, and Synchrony Finance all integrate with ServiceTitan via Marketplace connections that require the Pro tier.
-The cost premium over standard ServiceTitan is approximately 20-30%, but for a 50-100 technician company, the incremental per-tech cost is typically $50-$80/month.
+ServiceTitan Pro unlocks the full Marketplace (third-party integrations), advanced Business Analytics powered by Microsoft Power BI, multi-location management, and dedicated customer success management.
+For large residential companies, Marketplace access is the most critical differentiator: it connects Hatch, XOi, Interplay Learning, and Synchrony Finance with bidirectional data flow into ServiceTitan job records.
+The cost premium over standard ServiceTitan is approximately 20-30%, typically $50-$80/tech/month at the 50-100 technician scale.

 Is Sage Intacct necessary for a large HVAC company, or can QuickBooks Advanced handle it?